-For example, we know that 'determinants' (a factor which decisively affects the nature or outcome of something) like living in poverty, not receiving a full education, or belonging to a group that is 'marginalised' or discriminated against puts us at a higher risk of experiencing distress.
+For example, we know that 'determinants' (a factor that decisively affects the nature or outcome of something) like living in poverty, not receiving a full education, or belonging to a group that is 'marginalised' or discriminated against put us at a higher risk of experiencing distress.
 And there has never been a more urgent time than now to focus on preventing this distress and subsequent problems.

-However, when we talk about prevention we don’t follow the narrow sense of the term.
-We know that mental health problems affect millions of us, in our families, communities and workplaces.
+However, when discussing prevention, we don’t follow the narrow sense of the term.
+We know that mental health problems affect millions of us in our families, communities and workplaces.
 We all have mental health that will fluctuate in response to life events.
 It would be unwise to suggest that prevention is only for those who currently feel 'in good health'.

 We define prevention in the 'public health' (the health of the population as a whole) sense of the term.
 Under this lens, there are three types of prevention.